 While it is possible to have the Social Security Administration issue a new number, few exceptions are made.
 A US citizen has to experience ongoing disadvantages, due to a breach involving their social security number in order to have a replacement request approved.

 Data Breaches Involving Social Security Numbers With Large Organizations

-In September 2015, Experian discovered that T-Mobile data, housed on an Experian server, was infiltrated and more than 15 million records were downloaded.
-The stolen records captured, along with other identifying information, included the names, addresses, and Social Security numbers of individuals who applied for T-Mobile services.
+In September 2015, Experian discovered that hackers compromised T-Mobile data, housed on an Experian server.
+The bad actors infiltrated more than 15 million records were downloaded.
+Hackers stole records that included, along with other identifying information, included the names, addresses, and Social Security numbers of individuals who applied for T-Mobile services.
 Experian offered the T-Mobile victims, whose information was exposed, free credit monitoring from Experian for one year.

 - Being Associated With Criminal Activity: Stolen SSNs can be used to verbally provide identification information to law officers during a routine traffic stop or misdemeanor violation.
-The fraudulent person may receive a citation to appear in court, but of course would not not attend the hearing.
-The inevitable result woud be the court issuing a bench warrant for the individual legitimately associated with the stolen SSN.
-In other cases, with a Social Security number data breach, a fraudulent person could plead guilty for a misdemeanor, a felony, or DUI, resulting in a criminal record in the victim’s name that could most likely block the victim from obtaining a job, securing housing, or obtaining credit.
+The fraudulent person may receive a citation to appear in court, but of course would not attend the hearing.
+The inevitable result would be the court issuing a bench warrant for the individual legitimately associated with the stolen SSN.
+In other cases, with a Social Security number data breach, a fraudulent person could plead guilty for a misdemeanor, a felony, or DUI, resulting in a criminal record in the victim’s name that could most likely block the victim from obtaining a job, securing housing or obtaining credit.